The Merger Control Review: Ecuador

 When an act is considered to be a 'concentration agreement' under the terms of the Law, notification and prior approval will be mandatory if either of the following alternative thresholds is exceeded.

 The economic threshold will be reached in cases where the combined annual turnover of the undertakings in Ecuador in the year preceding the transaction exceeds an amount fixed by the Regulation Board.
 The Regulation Board modified the previous threshold through Resolution No. 009 of 25 September 2015.
-The turnover threshold is currently as follows.
+The turnover threshold is defined below.